NetApp/beegfs/roles/beegfs_ha_7_2/docs/performance_tuning.md

 -----------------------------------------
 BeeGFS recommends setting various kernel parameters under `/proc/sys` to help optimize the performance of BeeGFS storage/metadata nodes.
 One option to ensure these changes are persistent is to set them using sysctl.
-By default this role will override the following parameters on BeeGFS storage and metadata nodes in /etc/sysctl.conf on RedHat or /etc/sysctl.d/99-eseries-beegfs.conf on SUSE:
+By default this role will override the following parameters on BeeGFS storage and metadata nodes in /etc/sysctl.d/99-eseries-beegfs.conf

     beegfs_ha_sysctl_entries:
       vm.dirty_background_ratio: 5